-Thus a major opportunity lays relatively unknown and under-exploited for many UK retailers - that is, sustainable profit improvement AND greater transparency through better management of GNFR costs.
+There is a major opportunity that lies relatively unknown and under-exploited for many UK retailers who fail to successfully manage their GNFR costs - foregoing sustainable margin improvement AND greater control over their total cost base.